-You may want to give your dog something sedative like Diazepam because they’re anxious, or suffering from separation anxiety or they’re just petrified of loud bangs such as fireworks and thunderstorms.
+You may want to give your dog a sedative like Diazepam because they’re generally anxious.
+Perhaps your pet is high strung or petrified of loud bangs such as fireworks and thunderstorms.

-Due to the highly addictive nature of this medication, it’s advisable to only give your dog this medication with your vet’s approval.
+Due to the highly addictive nature of this medication, it’s advisable only with a vet’s approval.

-It is often used by vets for dogs suffering with epilepsy, anxiety and separation anxiety.
-The dosage is usually 0.5 to 1 milligrams per kilogram of dog.
-Your vet will advise how often to give it, but with dogs suffering with epilepsy it is sometimes administered every couple of hours.
+Diazepam is sometimes used by vets for dogs suffering with epilepsy, anxiety and separation anxiety.
+The dosage is usually 0.5 to 1 milligrams per kilogram of body weight.
+A good vet will advise how often to give it.
+It should be noted that for dogs with epilepsy, it is sometimes administered every couple of hours.

 Diazepam is the vet’s choice of Valium.
 It is a strong sedative that is easy to overdose on, so follow the vet’s instructions to the letter and ensure it is out of reach of the dog when not in use to ensure that overdose doesn’t occur.

 Dogs with liver or kidney problems should not be offered this medication, nor should dogs that are pregnant or nursing.
 The medication flows through the blood once absorbed and reaches the placenta very quickly, sedating the unborn puppies and overdosing them due to their size.

 Common side effects include hypotension, respiratory problems, and loss of appetite, vomiting and diarrhea.
 If your dog develops any of these problems, contact your vet.
 Your vet may suggest that you stop the medication.

 If your dog starts vomiting or has diarrhea ensure they drink plenty of water and monitor them closely in case they become dehydrated.
 You can pull the piece of skin up between their shoulder blades and if it pops back quickly they are fine, if it takes a couple of seconds to go into place, get them to the vet soonest.